- About Us

 How common is this disease?

-Heartworm disease occurs in 66-100% of dogs exposed to mosquitos and who live in endemic regions.
+Heartworm disease occurs in 66-100% of dogs not on medication exposed to mosquitos and who live in endemic regions.
 There are many different subspecies of mosquitos, each with their own individual habitat (environmental) preference.
 Some mosquitos live almost completely indoors.
 In Texas, ALL dogs (even those that spend all their time indoors) need to be on heartworm preventive.

 How is Heartworm disease diagnosed?